Nominations Open for Plone Foundation Board of Directors

 - Once ready, click "submit" in the workflow drop-down menu to get a reviewer to look at your nomination.

-- Nominations will be accepted until October 20 2019, 23.59, UTC.
-The election will be conducted in conjunction with the annual meeting, which will take place in Ferrara, Italy at the Plone Conference 2019.
+- Nominations will be accepted until October 22 2021, 23.59, UTC.
+The election will be conducted in conjunction with the annual meeting, which will take place during the Plone Conference 2021.
 All active members of the Plone Foundation will be eligible to vote.